srkovnar/billsbusbenches/README.md

 Allegedly, you can use a Gmail address and Gmail's SMTP server.
 There are guides on how to do this, however many of them are out-of-date.
 I did try to do this initially, before I decided to just use Hostinger's SMTP server.

 You'll need to mess with your Gmail address's Google account settings.
 You will need to set up two-factor authentication in order to make the proper settings changes, since Google is really cracking down on that stuff now.
 I decided that was too much work and went back to the other plan of using my hosting service's SMTP server instead.
 That way I didn't have to deal with Google at all.

+## Known Bugs

+The navbar blocks the heading titles when you click on an anchor link.
+It's super irritating.